sandiegojs/vanilla-browser-docs/docs/ajax.md

 }
 ```

 In order to hook this handler up to our form element, we will need to use the `addEventListener` method that exists on the form node.
-Pass in the event we want to listen for `submit` as well as the custom handler we just wrote.
+Pass in `submit` as the event we want to listen for and pass in the custom handler we just wrote.

 ```js
 form.addEventListener('submit', submitHandler)